 - Meanwhile, heat up a large skillet to medium high heat.
 Add 1 tbsp coconut oil, onion and garlic.
 Cook until fragrant, about 3 minutes.

-- Add another tbsp coconut oil to the skillet, then toss in mushrooms.
+- Add another tbsp avocado oil to the skillet, then toss in mushrooms.
 Cook for another 3-5 minutes until mushrooms are soft and golden brown.
 Add arrowroot powder to coat the vegetables.

 - Pour in vegetable stock, bring to a boil.
 Reduce heat to a simmer.